bihealth/bih-cluster/bih-cluster/docs/how-to/connect/gpu-nodes.md

 If you see someone blocking the GPU nodes for long time, then first find out who it is.
 You can type `getent passwd USER_NAME` on any cluster node to see the email address (and work phone number if added) of the user.
 Send a friendly email to the other user, most likely they blocked the node accidentally.
-If you cannot resolve the issue (e.g., the user is not reachable) then please contact hpc-helpdesk@bihealth.de with your issue.
+If you cannot resolve the issue (e.g., the user is not reachable) then please contact hpc-helpdesk@bih-charite.de with your issue.